KiranMantha/plumejs/README.md

   }
 ```

-Services in plumejs are singleton
+Services in PlumeJs are singleton

 Note: The constructor arguments are strictly typed and should not be native types or 'any'.
 Else they will return undefined.